Tejasvigupta/Interactive-graphics-for-ChemoSpec-GSOC2021/README.md

 [https://github.com/bryanhanson/ChemoSpec/pull/71/commits](https://github.com/bryanhanson/ChemoSpec/pull/71/commits)<br>

 ## Week 9
 This week was a really long week.
 I started to work on the remaining functions of the `ChemoSpec` and `ChemoSpecUtils`.
 I first completed the `surveySpectra` and `surveySpectra2` functions from the previous week.
 After that I worked on `reviewAllSpectra`, `ploat2Loadings`,`sPlotSpectra`, `plotSpectraDist` and finally `pcaDiag`.
 Adding plotly mode to all these functions was a similar process.
 I encountered a problem while adding plotly mode in `plotLoadings` function.
-The `plotLoading` function uses a `patchworks` package to put together all the plots in a grid. `patchworks` package works great with `ggplot2` plots.
+The `plotLoading` function uses a `patchwork` package to put together all the plots in a grid. `patchwork` package works great with `ggplot2` plots.
 However, it is yet to be implemented for `plotly` plots, so after a little research we decided to pause the work on `plotLoadings` function.
 After completing the `plotly` mode in `ChemoSpec` package, I decided to work on the `ChemoSpecUtils` functions.
 Bryan observed that some code was getting repeated in many functions, so my first task was to create a new function which could replace all the lengthy code into a single function call.
-I created `prepLegendCoords` function to solve the issue.
+I created `.prepLegendCoords` function to solve the issue.
 After that I worked on the previous listed issue in `plotScore` function regarding `x and y axes labels`.
-After that Bryan came up with an idea to further reduce the extra code by creating a specific legend function(`ggAddLegend`) for `ggplot2` mode.
+After that Bryan came up with an idea to further reduce the extra code by creating a specific legend function(`.ggAddLegend`) for `ggplot2` mode.
 These both functoin together have removed a lot of repeated code and will be useful for further functions.

 With this week over, we move on to the final week of the coding period!